External API docs

 Use this endpoint when you have a company domain and want its generic mailboxes — the info@, support@, sales@ style addresses.
 This is NOT the endpoint for finding individuals; for that use find decision makers or enrich known people.

 Each request submits a batch of 1 to 100 tasks.
-Submission returns immediately with a batch_id; results are fetched via the standard batch → task flow.
+Submission returns a batch_id after job creation; results are fetched asynchronously via the standard batch → task flow.

 Before you start